 Health 2020 newsletters

 Health 2020 newsletters are produced to keep participants up to date on the study's findings and provide further information about the study.

-researcher interested in using Health 2020 resources, see our PEDIGREE program for more details.
+The data collected by Health 2020 are used by researchers at Cancer Council Victoria, but are also available to other researchers for approved collaborative research.
+If you're a researcher interested in using Health 2020 resources, see our PEDIGREE program for more details.